 The first piece of Groundswell is an eight-month training school primarily for low-moderate income and immigrant youth under the age 35 to develop the skills to build sustainable enterprises, including but not limited to co-ops, self-employment, social businesses, collectives, non-profits and other grassroots economic configurations.

-The second piece is the Groundswell Community Café – opening in August 2014 – which will act as an innovation lab for participants and will actively demonstrate how a business can target social good while maintaining economic sustainability.
-During the day the space will be a café and the evenings will be devoted to events, workshops, meetings and community gatherings.
+The second piece is the Groundswell Community Café which acts as a hub for participants.
+During the day the space is a café and the evenings are devoted to events, workshops, meetings and community gatherings.

 We have been thrilled at how much excitement this project has generated.
-We were met with an overwhelming response when we first opened our plan is to gradually expand over the next 3-5 years to serve up to 60 participants annually.
+We were met with an overwhelming response when we first opened our plan is to gradually expand over the next 3-5 years.
 Critically, our vision for Groundswell is to work with all graduates on a long-term basis to establish a lasting and supportive network of community enterprises.

 It is a pretty exciting project working out of some beautiful spaces in the DTES.
 Do come check us out: online or for real.